abhisheks008/ML-Crate/VULNERABLE_CANCER_PATIENTS_ANALYSIS/README.md

 **NOTE:NO GRAPHS WERE PLOTTED**

-**ROBERTA MODEL IN TENSORFLOW AND PYTORCH WERE NOT FULLY TRAINED DUE TO LACK OF RESOURCES ON MY MACHINE,HOWEVER I WILL BE ATTACHING RESULT OF ONLY 1 EPOCH**
+**ROBERTA MODEL IN TENSORFLOW AND PYTORCH WERE NOT FULLY TRAINED DUE TO LACK OF RESOURCES ON MY MACHINE,HOWEVER I WILL BE ATTACHING RESULT OF ONLY 2 EPOCHS**

 **IMAGE**